 Miriam ran into his legs, perhaps meaning to embrace him, but she nearly knocked him over and back out of the doorway.

 Before he quite knew what he was doing, Thomas raised his hand and cuffed her round the ears.

 About the Author

-Matt Dovey is very tall, very English, and most likely drinking a cup of tea right now.
+Matt Dovey is very tall, very British, and most likely drinking a cup of tea right now.
 He has a scar on his arm from a cruel childhood lesson, though to be fair to his parents that lesson was self-taught and best summarised as “don’t be an idiot”.
-He now lives in a quiet market town in rural England with his wife & three children, and despite being a writer he still hasn’t found the right words to fully express the delight he finds in this wonderful arrangement.
+He lives in a quiet market town in rural England with his wife, children, and a sadly decreasing number of cats.

 His surname rhymes with “Dopey” but any other similarities to the dwarf are purely coincidental.
-He’s an associate editor (slush monkey) over at PodCastle, the best fantasy sibling a horror podcast could have, and he has fiction out and forthcoming all over the place, including–with this episode completing the set–all four Escape Artists podcasts.
+He’s the current host over at PodCastle, the best fantasy sibling a horror podcast could have, and he has fiction out and forthcoming all over the place, including all four Escape Artists podcasts.

 About the Narrator

 Katherine Inskip is co-editor for Cast of Wonders.
 She teaches astrophysics for a living and spends her spare time populating the universe with worlds of her own.
 You can find more of her stories at Motherboard, Cast of Wonders, the Dunesteef and Luna Station Quarterly, and forthcoming from Abyss & Apex.